guzzle/guzzle/docs/clients.rst

 .. note::

-    Streaming response support must be implemented by the HTTP adapter used by a client.
-This option might not be supported by every HTTP adapter, but the interface of the response object remains the same regardless of whether or not it is supported by the adapter.
+    Streaming response support must be implemented by the HTTP handler used by a client.
+This option might not be supported by every HTTP handler, but the interface of the response object remains the same regardless of whether or not it is supported by the handler.

 .. _expect-option: